 – Angela Bell, primary care sports medicine physician

 Several companies sell running shoes that may be beneficial for people with plantar fasciitis.
-People should carefully consider the type of shoe and the support it offers before committing to a purchase.
+A person should carefully consider the type of shoe and the support it offers before committing to a purchase.

-Asics makes several running shoes that may be suitable for people who experience plantar fasciitis.
+ASICS makes several running shoes that may be suitable for people who experience plantar fasciitis.
 One of the more popular is the Gel-Nimbus 22.
-Available for men and women, the Gel-Nimbus 22 features cushioning at the front and back of the foot and added support toward the inside of the arch.

 The New Balance 1080v11 shoe is part of New Balance’s Fresh Foam collection, a series of running shoes that have a thick foam midsole.
 This feature provides a good amount of arch and heel support for people with plantar fasciitis.

 Brooks is another company that makes several shoes that may benefit people with plantar fasciitis.
-The Glycerin 18, which is suitable for road and pavement running, is one of their more popular shoes.
+The Glycerin 19, which is suitable for road and sidewalk running, is one of the company’s more popular shoes.